This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 If you want to know how to become a house sitter, look no further.
 In this article, we’ll tell you all the steps you need to take to go from square one to your first house sit in nine easy steps.
 Let’s go!

-1. Join a House Sitting Website
+Step 1: Join a Trusted House Sitting Website

 To more easily navigate the vast landscape of house sitting opportunities out there, you can join one of the dedicated house sitting platforms.